juulio/juulio.github.io/README.md

 Julio Del Valle Costa Rica

-This is my personal blog where I write stuff related to javascript and 'THREE.js'.
+This is my personal blog where I write stuff related to *javascript* and *THREE.js*.

 My interest is to program computer graphics examples, fractal trees and code-written animation.